 This recipe works with most pumpkins but the ones that are best for making pumpkin puree or pumpkin soup are great when roasted.

-- Here is a list of pumpkins you might like to read, from mini pumpkins
+- Here is a list of pumpkins you might like to read to know about other types.

 How to bake the wedges